Ctenomyces serratus

 Ctenomyces serratus is a keratinophilic fungal soil saprotroph classified by the German mycologist, Michael Emil Eduard Eidam in 1880, who found it growing on an old decayed feather.
 Many accounts have shown that it has a global distribution, having been isolated in select soils as well as on feathers and other substrates with high keratin content.
-It has also been found in indoor dust of hospitals and houses in Kanpur, Northern India and as a common keratinophilic soil fungus in urban Berlin.
-This species has been associated with nail infections in humans as well as skin lesions and slower hair growth in guinea pigs.
+It has also been found in indoor dust of hospitals and houses in Kanpur, Northern India and as a common keratinophilic soil fungus in Germany.
+This species has been associated with toenail infections in humans and skin ulcers in guinea pigs.

 History and taxonomy

 Ctenomyces serratus was first discovered on a rotten, old feather by Eidam in 1880.
 When discovering it, Eidam observed different structures and assumed he was looking at different stages of growth of the fungus.
 However, in 1956 Benjamin revealed that Eidam's observations unintentionally included a species of Arthroderma.
 The fungus is a member of the family of Onygenaceae.
 The etymology of the species epithet "serratus" is derived from the Latin serra which means "saw" due to the saw-tooth appearance of peridial appendages.